Rosewood, Florida

-Rosewood is an unincorporated community in Levy County, Florida, located just off State Road 24 approximately 1 mi northeast of Sumner and 9 mi northeast of Cedar Key.
-An African-American community prospered there in the early 20th century, until a white mob destroyed it in the 1923 Rosewood massacre.
+Rosewood is an unincorporated community in Levy County, Florida, United States, located just off State Road 24, approximately 1 mi northeast of Sumner and 9 mi northeast of Cedar Key.
+The town is known for the 1923 Rosewood massacre, when a lynch mob of White residents from nearby towns destroyed its prosperous African-American community in response to the alleged rape of a White woman.

 History

 Settlement

+Rosewood was settled in 1845, with its industry centered on timber, from cedar trees; there were pencil mills in nearby Cedar Key.
 The initial settlers of Rosewood were both Black and White.
 When most of the cedar trees in the area had been cut by 1890, the pencil mills closed, and many White residents moved to Sumner.
 By 1900, the population in Rosewood had become predominantly Black.
 The village of Sumner was predominantly White, and relations between the two communities were relatively amicable.
 The population of Rosewood peaked in 1915 at 355 people.

 Two Black families in Rosewood named Goins and Carrier were the most influential.
 The Goins family brought the turpentine industry to the area, and in the years preceding the attacks, were the second largest landowners in Levy County.
 To avoid lawsuits from White competitors, the Goins brothers moved to Gainesville, and the population of Rosewood decreased slightly.
 The Carriers were also a large family, responsible for logging in the region.
 By the 1920s, almost everyone in the close-knit community was distantly related to each other.
 Although residents of Rosewood probably did not vote because voter registration requirements in Florida had effectively disfranchised Blacks since the turn of the century, both Sumner and Rosewood were part of a single voting precinct counted by the U.S. Census.
 In 1920, the combined population of both towns was 344 Blacks and 294 Whites.